 Dinner at Canyon Kitchen isn’t complete without a stroll around the property, which is in the second-home community of Lonesome Valley, surrounded by forests and granite peaks.
-The spectacle continues inside the restaurant, where the 4-course prix fixe menu changes with the seasonal ingredients gathered from local farms.
+The spectacle continues inside the restaurant, where the dinner menu changes with the seasonal ingredients gathered from local farms.
 It’s open Wednesday through Sunday nights from May through October, when a fireplace warms the open dining room that’s inside a renovated barn.
-In Food & Wine's list of “The Most Romantic Restaurant in Every State,” the publication selected Canyon Kitchen.
+Food & Wine even included Canyon Kitchen on its list of "The Most Romantic Restaurant in Every State."

 Below the dam that creates Lake Glenville, popular with boaters and anglers, is 150-foot High Falls.
 It’s a three-quarter-mile hike (easy going down, but strenuous coming back up), with stone and wood steps helping you navigate the 650 feet of elevation change from the trailhead.
 A second trail provides access to the fall’s base, but portions of it are sporty.
 Water flow makes this waterfall moody.
 When the river runs low, it’s approachable.
 But it’s a powerful force to witness when the water is high or a day when the dam is open, supplying kayakers on the Tuckasegee River’s West Fork with whitewater.